DCollinsOwuor/website/content/project/seasonal flu/index.md

 slides: example
 ---

-Collins' research work sought to understand the patterns of spread of human influenza A viruses across geographically defined regions: in a local community in Kenya; countrywide throughout Kenya; continentwide in Africa; and globally across all continents.
+The role of tropical/sub-tropical countries in the global spread of influenza viruses remains unclear due to insufficient spatiotemporal sequence data from these regions.

-The movie below shows the spread of influenza H3N2 virus in Kilifi, coastal Kenya.
-In the local community, influenza epidemics are initiated by multiple virus introductions into the community, which then spread to multiple locations within the community in a short period of time; usually from populous to less populous locations and between locations in proximity.
-The rapid spread of the virus throughout Kilifi, considering it being a remote rural location in Kenya, provides evidence of how quickly influenza viruses can spread once introduced into a country, and suggests that vaccine recommendations need widespread global influenza virus sampling from as many understudied localities as possible.
+The movie below shows the global spread of influenza A(H3N2) virus.
+Globally, A(H3N2) virus spreads from multiple geographical locations to multiple geographical destinations including Africa, suggesting that the global spread of influenza is driven by different geographical regions that also includes Africa.
+This underscores the need for strengthened surveillance of influenza in understudied tropical and subtropical regions.

 {{< video src="video.mp4" controls="no">}}